dgasmith/opt_einsum/docs/source/ex_dask_reusing_intermediaries.rst

     >>> np_ops1 = [np_arrays[s] for s in terms1]
     >>> np_ops2 = [np_arrays[s] for s in terms2]

-Normally we would just compute these separately:
+Typically we would compute these expressions separately:

 .. code-block:: python